Vertebroplasty Pocedure in Bradenton, Sarasota, Venice, Englewood & Port Charlotte, FL

 It’s an unfortunate fact that each year about 700,000 older Americans incur a vertebral compression fracture.
 However, it’s fortunate that Ramos Center can help.
 Our doctor, Dr. Fabian A. Ramos, and his team are able to either reduce or relieve pain for most of their patients.
 For many of these patients, the solution is vertebral augmentation vertebroplasty.
-Here at Ramos Center, the doctor provides vertebroplasty in Bradenton, Sarasota, and Venice, FL.
+Here at Ramos Center, the doctor provides vertebroplasty in Bradenton, Sarasota, Venice, Englewood and Port Charlotte, FL

 What is vertebroplasty?